Rhymex94/HabitTracker/README.md

     -   Use parametrization for helper functions to test edge-cases
     -   Use mocks for nested helper function calls (already testing individual helpers)
     -   Use factories for setting up DB data for actual endpoint tests
+-   Move the VITE_API_URL away from the build args (requires runtime injection of env vars)